mastixstudio/mastixstudio/README.md

 | **Cost Efficiency** | High performance and efficient data management minimize hardware and cloud expenses.  |  Reliance on *high-end cloud setups* to compensate for performance issues, resulting in higher costs.  |

 ### Enhancing Existing Infrastructure
 Legacy systems are often deeply rooted in processes and essential to daily operations.
 Replacing them isn't a simple task.
-Rather than requiring institutions to overhaul their existing infrastructure all at once, MASTIX Studio offers seamless integration to form a bridge between established methods and cutting-edge innovations.
-With MASTIX Studio:
+Rather than requiring institutions to overhaul their existing infrastructure all at once, MASTIX ALM Studio offers seamless integration to form a bridge between established methods and cutting-edge innovations.
+With MASTIX ALM Studio:
 - Your analytical reach grows, complementing, not necessarily replacing, your existing tools.
 - The potential for real-time insights is unlocked, without compromising established processes.
-MASTIX Studio is versatile in both data consumption and result delivery.
+MASTIX ALM Studio is versatile in both data consumption and result delivery.
 Its flexible instrument modeling ensures that any financial instrument can be represented, its flexible result delivery means that any analysis environment can consume the results.
 <br />
 <p align="center">
   <img src="https://github.com/mastixstudio/mastixstudio/blob/main/assets/images/mastix-studio-integration.svg" alt="MASTIX Studio Integration" style="width: 100%;">